atenfyr/UAssetAPI/docs/src/api/uassetapi.exporttypes.enumexport.md

 ### **ScriptSerializationStartOffset**

 The location (relative to SerialOffset) of the beginning of the portion of this export's data that is serialized using tagged property serialization.
- Serialized into versioned packages as of [ObjectVersionUE5.SCRIPT_SERIALIZATION_OFFSET](./uassetapi.unrealtypes.objectversionue5.md#script_serialization_offset) (5.4).
+ Serialized into packages using tagged property serialization as of [ObjectVersionUE5.SCRIPT_SERIALIZATION_OFFSET](./uassetapi.unrealtypes.objectversionue5.md#script_serialization_offset) (5.4).

-Assumed to be always zero for now; if you find an asset where it is not, submit an issue on the UAssetAPI repository

 ```csharp
 public long ScriptSerializationStartOffset;